jakeRoemer/BrightLife/README.md

 # BrightLife
 Application designed for complete control of visual media.
-Adds user defined specification for volume and distinctness in LEDs. \n
+Adds user defined specification for volume and distinctness in LEDs.
-Idk, if you can think of a better way to word it Josh you should. \n Using Android Studio
+Idk, if you can think of a better way to word it Josh you should.
+Using Android Studio

 # Getting project from Git